brycepj/scrawl/README.md

 ## Get started

-- `npm install scrawl-notes` in a directory you want to keep notes in.
+- `npm install -g scrawl-notes` in a directory you want to keep notes in.
 - create a `scrawl.json` file in that same directory, and configure it to your liking (see below for instructions)
 - create a new note with `scrawl new`, and you're off to the races.

+* PROTIP: If you want to keep different sets of notes in different directories, but use local versions of scrawl, I'd add an alias to your .bashrc: `alias scrawl='./node_modules/scrawl-notes/index.js'`.*
 ## API

 ### new